0xDBFB7/covidinator/documents/notes/Scrapbook.md

 need some way of linking a note to its source, making it explicit whether it be a table of data, a

+lines drawn from sentences in papers to their supporting documentation.

 how about just a set of standards for publications?

+ssh kiosk@gemini.circumlunar.space

+lack of review articles that aren't books or wikipedia [see that recent paper]

+scientists are already performing excruciatingly detailed reviews for their papers, that stuff is just lost when condensing down to 8 to 19 pages with a half-page introduction.
+That source material should be there!
+Of course, each paper's topic is ostensibly novel, so some re-review might be necessary, but still!

+per-field standardized nomenclature?